(888) 614-0077

 Some of the biggest causes of relapses can include:

-Methods Used to Prevent Relapse
+What Methods are Used to Prevent Relapse?

 There are many ways that someone in recovery can lower their risk of relapse.
 Some of the most effective include:

-Agape Treatment Center’s Relapse Prevention Programs
+Agape Treatment Center’s Relapse Prevention Programs in Ft.
+Lauderdale, Florida

 If you or someone you know has battled substance abuse and may be in danger of relapsing, or if you just want to make sure you have all the benefits of a professional relapse prevention program, reach out to Agape today.
 Not only will the treatment plan be tailored to the individual, but the ratio of counselors to patients is low enough that each patient gets the attention they need to solidify an effective recovery.